cj-dfinity/guides/CanisterUpgrade.md

 - Could the upgrade break the dapp due to Candid changes?

 ## Preserving state (data)
 When a canister is upgraded, the state is lost by default.
 This means all data application data will be lost, unless it's handled to persist when the canister is upgraded.
-This can be achieved by storing the data in stable variables, which will persist upgrades.
+This can be achieved by storing the data in stable variables, which will persist upgrades, but stable variables does not support all data types.